Amanda Anisimova

 Amanda Kay Victoria Anisimova (/ˌænɪsᵻˈmoʊvə/; born August 31, 2001) is an American professional tennis player.
-She has a career-high singles ranking of world No. 4, achieved on 8 September 2025.
-Anisimova is a two-time Grand Slam tournament finalist in 2025, at Wimbledon and at the US Open.
-She has won four WTA Tour titles, including two WTA 1000 events, at the Qatar Ladies Open and the China Open.
+She has a career-high singles ranking of world No. 3, achieved in January 2026.
+Anisimova is a two-time major finalist, at the 2025 Wimbledon Championships and at the 2025 US Open.
+She has won four WTA Tour titles, including two WTA 1000 events.

 As a junior, Anisimova was ranked as high as No. 2 in the world, and won the 2017 US Open girls' singles title.
 Her breakthrough came as a 17-year-old in 2019, when she reached the fourth round of the Australian Open and the semifinals of the French Open, at the latter defeating defending champion and world No. 3 Simona Halep.
 In 2022, Anisimova reached the fourth round of the Australian Open (defeating defending champion Naomi Osaka en route) and the quarterfinals of the Wimbledon Championships.

-Anisimova reached her career-best ranking to date in 2022, before temporarily stepping away from the sport for mental health reasons.
-Following her return, Anisimova posted her career-best results, including the Wimbledon and US Open finals, the Doha title, and a top-5 ranking, all in 2025.
+Anisimova temporarily stepped away from the sport in 2023 for mental health reasons.
+Following her return, she posted her career-best results in 2025, including the Wimbledon and US Open finals and two WTA 1000 titles, and in 2026 attained the world No. 3 ranking.

 Early life and background

-Amanda Anisimova was born in Freehold Township, New Jersey, to Olga and Konstantin Anisimov.
+Amanda Anisimova was born in Freehold Township, New Jersey, on August 31, 2001, to Olga and Konstantin Anisimov.
 She has an older sister, Maria, who played college tennis for the University of Pennsylvania while attending Wharton's undergraduate business school.
-Her parents emigrated from Russia to the United States.
-They worked in the finance and banking industries, and neither played competitive tennis while growing up.
+Her parents emigrated from Russia to the United States in 1998.
+They worked in the finance and banking industries.

 Anisimova started playing tennis at age five.
 She credits her sister as her inspiration for taking up the sport, saying: "When I was little, she was playing tennis.
 I always saw her playing, and I wanted to do it too.
 That's how I got into it and my parents got into it too."
 Her family moved to Florida in 2004 when Amanda was very young, so she and her sister would have more opportunities to train and find coaches.
 Her father long acted as her primary coach while she was a junior, and her mother has also helped coach her.
 She worked with Nick Saviano starting at age 11.
 Max Fomine, who has also been an assistant coach for the Bryan brothers, has served as her traveling coach.